TheDeveloo/sci-ospt/training/mr-robot/mr-robot-1.md

 # High-Level Summary
 ## Recommendations
-•

-•
+  - Update WordPress
+  - Set brute force prevention

 # Methodology
 The methodology used in this engagement followed a robust penetration testing methodology based on the Cyber Kill Chain to enumerate and exploit each host.
 This report details each step …

 The methodology is as follows:
   - Reconnaissance
   - Weaponisation